-The Comprehensive Plan's Future Land Use Map designates the subject property as Residential.
-The Residential designation supports a variety of single-and multi-family residential uses.
+The Comprehensive Plan's Future Land Use Map designates the subject properties as Residential.
+The Residential designation includes both single-and multi-family residential.
 Other uses should generally be in the scale of a Neighborhood- or a District- Scaled Activity Center as described in the Future Built Form Map, in a form that is appropriate to the character of the area.
 Many residential areas include commercial corridors, and future development along these corridors should be oriented to the corridor to avoid negative impacts to adjacent residences.

-The Comprehensive Plan's Future Built Form Map currently designates this property as Urban General.
+The Comprehensive Plan's Future Built Form Map currently designates this properties as Urban General.
 Applicable characteristics of the Urban General classification include, but are not limited the following: